 Pro and Enterprise Edition only

 Project Graph builds tree-style graphs out of Visual Basic code.
-[See also: Enterprise Diagrams produces graphs with a different approach.]
+(See also Enterprise Diagrams, which produces graphs with a different approach.)

 The available graph types are: